 - Securely Dispose of U-M Data and Devices

-Properly erase university-owned devices for disposal or transfer.
+Properly erase university devices for disposal or transfer.

 - Third Party Vendor Security & Compliance